-Consent Condition No. or Section Requirement Area Timing RMP Section Mining Leas ses (Cont'd) ML1280, 10 Rehabilitation management plans for large mines ML1280 During construction, operation and This MPL294, MPL295 (Cont'd) The holder of a mining lease relating to a large mine must prepare a plan (a rehabilitation management plan) for the mining lease that includes the following- Plan (cont d) a description of how the holder proposes to manage all aspects of the rehabilitation of the mining area, rehabilitation a description of the steps and actions the holder proposes to take to comply with the conditions of the mining lease that relate to rehabilitation, a summary of rehabilitation risk assessments conducted by the holder, the risk control measures identified in the rehabilitation risk assessments, the rehabilitation outcome documents for the mining lease, a statement of the performance outcomes for the matters addressed by the rehabilitation outcome documents and the ways in which those outcomes are to be measured and monitored.
+Condition Page 4 of Consent No. or Section Requirement Area Timing RMP Sectior Mining Leas ses (Cont'd) ML1383 10 Rehabilitation management plans for large mines During This (Cont'd) The holder of a mining lease relating to a large mine must prepare a plan (a rehabilitation management plan) for the mining lease that includes the following- construction, operation and Plan. a description of how the holder proposes to manage all aspects of the rehabilitation of the mining area, rehabilitation a description of the steps and actions the holder proposes to take to comply with the conditions of the mining lease that relate to rehabilitation, a summary of rehabilitation risk assessments conducted by the holder, the risk control measures identified in the rehabilitation risk assessments, the rehabilitation outcome documents for the mining lease, a statement of the performance outcomes for the matters addressed by the rehabilitation outcome documents and the ways in which those outcomes are to be measured and monitored.
 If a rehabilitation outcome document has not been approved by the Secretary, the holder of the mining lease must include a proposed version of the document.
 A rehabilitation management plan is not required to be given to the Secretary for approval.
 The holder of the mining lease- must implement the matters set out in the rehabilitation management plan, and if the forward program specifies timeframes for the implementation of the matters-must implement the matters within those timeframes.
-11 Amendment of rehabilitation management plans] During Noted The holder of a mining lease must amend the rehabilitation management plan for follows- The holder of a mining lease must amend the rehabilitation management plan for the mining lease as follows- construction, operation and to substitute the proposed version of a rehabilitation outcome document with the version approved by the Secretary-within 30 days after the document is approved, rehabilitation as a consequence of an amendment made under clause 14 to a rehabilitation outcome document-within 30 days after the amendment is made, to reflect any changes to the risk control measures in the prepared plan that are identified in a rehabilitation risk assessment-as soon as practicable after the rehabilitation risk assessment is conducted, whenever given a written direction to do so by the Secretary-in accordance with the direction.
+11 Amendment of rehabilitation management plans The holder of a mining lease must amend the rehabilitation management plan for the mining lease as follows- to substitute the proposed version of a rehabilitation outcome document with the version approved by the Secretary-within 30 days after the document is approved, During Noted construction, operation and rehabilitation as a consequence of an amendment made under clause 14 to a rehabilitation outcome document-within 30 days after the amendment is made, to reflect any changes to the risk control measures in the prepared plan that are identified in a rehabilitation risk assessment-as soon as practicable after the rehabilitation risk assessment is conducted, whenever given a written direction to do so by the Secretary-in accordance with the direction.